devlato/tc39-proposal-key-exclusion-syntax-in-object-spread/README.md

 ## Motivation

 Since its introduction, the [object spread syntax](https://github.com/tc39/proposal-object-rest-spread) has become a cornerstone of modern JavaScript.
 Its declarative nature makes it highly readable and maintainable.
-However, current syntax falls short when developers need to exclude keys from objects, especially in complex use cases with dynamic keys or intermediate exclusions.
+However, current syntax falls short when developers need to exclude keys from objects, especially in complex use cases with dynamic keys, strings with spaces, or symbols.

 ---